peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 #### Workflow 3: Update an Experiment

-This workflow allows you to re-run the data processing and analysis stages on an existing, complete experiment without repeating expensive LLM calls.
+This workflow allows you to re-run the data processing and analysis stages on an existing experiment without repeating expensive LLM calls.
 The `update_experiment.ps1` wrapper calls `experiment_manager.py` with the `--reprocess` flag.
-This action first regenerates the primary report (`replication_report.txt`) for each run and then performs a full re-aggregation, ensuring that all summary files (`REPLICATION_results.csv`, `EXPERIMENT_results.csv`) are also brought up to date.
+This action first prompts for user confirmation, then regenerates the primary report (`replication_report.txt`) for each run and performs a full re-aggregation, ensuring that all summary files (`REPLICATION_results.csv`, `EXPERIMENT_results.csv`) are also brought up to date.

 {{diagram:docs/diagrams/architecture_workflow_3_update_experiment.mmd | scale=2.5 | width=111%}}

 #### Workflow 4: Migrate Old Experiment Data

-This utility workflow provides a safe, non-destructive process to upgrade older experimental data.
-It copies the legacy data to a new location before running the migration, leaving the original data untouched.
+This utility workflow provides a safe, non-destructive process to transform older or malformed experimental data to the current pipeline's format.
+The process ensures the original data is left untouched.

-The PowerShell entry point (`migrate_experiment.ps1`) first copies the source experiment to a new timestamped directory, then calls `experiment_manager.py --migrate` on the new copy to perform the upgrade.
+The PowerShell entry point (`migrate_experiment.ps1`) now performs three key steps:

+1.  **Audit Source Experiment**: It first runs a read-only audit on the specified `SourceDirectory` to determine its current state (e.g., `VALIDATED`, `REPROCESS_NEEDED`, `REPAIR_NEEDED`, or `MIGRATION_NEEDED`).
+Based on this audit, it provides a summary and asks for user confirmation to proceed with the full migration.
+If the experiment is already `VALIDATED`, it will suggest no action is needed and exit.
+2.  **Copy Experiment Data**: If confirmed, it copies the `SourceDirectory` to a new, timestamped folder within `output/migrated_experiments/`.
+3.  **Transform New Experiment Copy**: It then calls `experiment_manager.py --migrate` on this *new copy*.
+This initiates a robust, multi-stage process managed by `experiment_manager.py`'s state machine, which includes:
+    *   **Patching Configs**: Creating or updating `config.ini.archived` files for individual replication runs.
+    *   **Rebuilding Reports**: Regenerating `replication_report.txt` files to the modern format.
+    *   **Cleaning Artifacts**: Deleting old, consolidated summary files and temporary data.
+    *   **Self-Healing**: If issues like `REPAIR_NEEDED` (e.g., missing responses or query files for specific runs) or `REPROCESS_NEEDED` (e.g., analysis errors) are detected during transformation, `experiment_manager.py` will automatically prompt and attempt to resolve them until the experiment is fully `COMPLETED`.

 {{diagram:docs/diagrams/architecture_workflow_4_migrate_data.mmd | scale=2.5 | width=111%}}